mmuratarat/mmuratarat.github.io/_pages/faq.md

 d(\vec{x}, \vec{y}) = \sqrt{(\vec{x} - \vec{y})^T S^{-1} (\vec{x} - \vec{y})}
 $$

 If the covariance matrix is the identity matrix, the Mahalanobis distance reduces to the Euclidean distance.
-If the covariance matrix is diagonal, then the resulting distance measure is called a standardized Euclidean distance:
+If the covariance matrix is diagonal, then the resulting distance measure is called a standardized Euclidean distance.

 Unlike the Euclidean Distance though, the Mahalanobis distance accounts for how correlated the variables are to one another.
 When two variables are correlated, there is a lot of redundant information in Euclidean distance calculation.
 By considering the covariance between points in the distance calculation, we remove the redundancy.